apoorva-aa/Inter_Process_Communication/README.md

 # Inter_Process_Communication

-Part of an assignment for the Operating System course (CSE-231) at IIIT Delhi.
+Implemented as a part of an assignment for the Operating System course (CSE-231) at IIIT Delhi.

 ## Question Statement